nathanbraun/nathanbraun-com/content/scramble.md

 a minor argument erupts over how to make the teams as fair as possible.

-The past few years, we've let the market decide — picking out captains, allocating each $100 fake dollars, and bidding on everyone else.
+The past few years, we've let the market decide — picking out captains, allocating each captain $100 fake dollars, and having them bid on everyone else.

 Because we play for (small amounts of) money, the incentive leading up the auction is for everyone to pretend to be a lot worse than they are so they go